-Asbestos—A guide for householders and the general public—Frequently asked questions (FAQs)
+PDF printable version of Asbestos—a guide for householders and the general public—Frequently Asked Questions (FAQs) (PDF 286 KB)

 The Guide also combines the practical guidance documents produced by states and territory governments to create a national source of information.